gaearon/overreacted.io/src/pages/algebraic-effects-for-the-rest-of-us/index.md

 *Algebraic Effects* are a research programming language feature.
 This means that **unlike `if`, functions, or even `async / await`, you probably can’t really use them in production yet.** They are only supported by a [few](https://www.eff-lang.org/) [languages](https://www.microsoft.com/en-us/research/project/koka/) that were created specifically to explore that idea.
 There is progress on productionizing them in OCaml which is... still [ongoing](https://github.com/ocaml-multicore/ocaml-multicore/wiki).
 In other words, [Can’t Touch This](https://www.youtube.com/watch?v=otCpCn0l4Wo).

+>Edit: a few people mentioned that LISP languages [do offer something similar](#learn-more), so you can use it in production if you write LISP.

 ### So Why Should I Care?

 Imagine that you’re writing code with `goto`, and somebody shows you `if` and `for` statements.
 Or maybe you’re deep in the callback hell, and somebody shows you `async / await`.
 Pretty cool, huh?